wol-fi/directSVI/README.md

 # directSVI
 Direct Least-Squares Method for the Stochastic Volatility Inspired (SVI) equation for implied volatilities.
-The code is based on my working paper ["Direct Fit for SVI Implied Volatilities"](https://github.com/wol-fi/directSVI/blob/main/directSVI.pdf).
+The code is based on my paper ["Direct Fit for SVI Implied Volatilities"](https://github.com/wol-fi/directSVI/blob/main/directSVI.pdf) (forthcoming in J.Derivatives).
 Instead of commonly used iterative routines I propose a closed-form solution to fit slices of implied volatility directly.

 ## Examples:
 Fitted SVI curve for mid- implied volatilities of different stocks (4/7/2023).